price0416/DEvis/README.md

 install.packages("DEVis")

 ### Manual Installation:
-#### If using OS X, please ensure that you are using the most up to date version of xcode. ode.
+#### If using OS X, please ensure that you are using the most up to date version of xcode.
 Instructions for [how to update xcode](https://stackoverflow.com/questions/15417619/how-do-you-update-xcode-on-osx-to-the-latest-version).
 ```
 #Install DESeq2 dependency from bioconductor.